MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 author: cosmosdarwin
 ms.date: 7/23/2018
 ms.assetid: 8bd0d09a-0421-40a4-b752-40ecb5350ffd
-description: An overview of Storage Spaces Direct, a feature of Windows Server Enterprise Edition that enables you to cluster servers with internal storage into a software-defined storage solution. ms.localizationpriority: medium
+description: An overview of Storage Spaces Direct, a feature of Windows Server that enables you to cluster servers with internal storage into a software-defined storage solution. ms.localizationpriority: medium
 ---
 # Storage Spaces Direct overview